Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Two-Point Function

 with

 being convergent in the coincidence limit $\mathsf{x}'\to\mathsf{x}$.

 The remaining contributions in Eq.~(\ref{decomposition}) arise from the choice of nontrivial boundary conditions.
 Unlike the Dirichlet part, these terms are regular in the coincidence limit $\mathsf{x}\to \mathsf{x}'$, and therefore do not require any additional subtraction.
-They encode the specific modifications to the two--point function induced by the boundary condition, including both the continuous and bound--state sectors.
+They encode the specific modifications to the two-point function induced by the boundary condition, including both the continuous and bound-state sectors.
 For the contribution $G^{+}_{\textrm{bc}}$, the integral expression cannot be simplified into a closed analytic form.
 Consequently, its evaluation must be performed numerically.